lablup/backend.ai/docs/README.md

 Build guide for Backend.AI Documentation

-## Setup build environment
+## Setting up the build environment for docs

 > 📌 NOTE: You may need a sudo access for a certain command.

 ### clone docs in `lablup/backend.ai` project
-Download `lablup/backend.ai` project using `git clone` and rename it as `meta`.
+Download `lablup/backend.ai` project using `git clone` and rename the clone directory as `meta`.

 ```console
 $ cd ~
 $ git clone https://github.com/lablup/backend.ai meta
 ```
-Change current working directory to `docs` directory in meta directory, which you downloaded just now.
+Change the current working directory to `meta/docs`.

 ```console
 $ cd ~/meta/docs